OpenHistoricalMap/openmaptiles/README.md

 docker-compose run --rm import-wikidata
 ```

 Run our customized OHM border system, extracting OHM borders to CSV then importing that CSV.
+The "makecsv" step takes 25 minutes, but the "import" step takes a few seconds.

 ```bash
 docker-compose run --rm makecsv-osmborder